js1019/NormalModes/README.md

 It runs on multi-CPU platforms.
 Currently, this code has been tested using GNU, Intel and Cray compilers and scaled up to **40k** processes.

 **Parallel Graph Partitioning** ([ParMetis](http://glaros.dtc.umn.edu/gkhome/metis/parmetis/download)) is used for domain decomposition.
-To install ParMetis, you need have CMake and need to edit metis/includemetis.h and change **IDXTYPEWIDTH** to **64**.
-You then do
+To install ParMetis, CMake is needed and please edit metis/includemetis.h and change **IDXTYPEWIDTH** to **64**.
+You can then do
 ~~~
 make config; make;
 ~~~
-CMake is commonly installed in modern clusters.
-The installation of ParMetis will be easy and simple.
+Since CMake is commonly installed in modern clusters, the installation of ParMetis will be easy and simple.

 **Parallel EigenValue Slicing** ([pEVSL](https://github.com/eigs/pEVSL)) is used to solve the generalized eigenvalue problem.